THIS ISN’T JUST WHAT WE DO, IT’S WHO WE ARE

 Jordan, our art director and lead designer, is an artist and graduate of Milwaukee Institute of Art & Design.
-She co-founded the studio with Katie after several absurd ad agency stints that made her want to flip the whole industry’s power structure.
+She co-founded the studio with Katie after several absurd ad agency stints that made her want to flip the whole industry on its head.
 Her hallmark is vibrant, progressive design work rooted in human connection and cultural commentary.
 Jordan will be black belt in Taekwondo any day now.
 She’s also the proud-ish owner of Minnie Mouse, a neurotic Chiweenie.
 Her Meyers Briggs personality type is INFP.

 THE GODDESS OF FIERCE PROTECTION